cassponmal/cse15l-lab-reports/lab-report-3-week-6.md

 <br />

 # Setup Github Access from ieng6
-In order to use `git commit` and `git pull` from the command line,you must use a token based login so I added my public key to Github.
+In order to use `git commit` and `git pull` from the command line, you must use a token based login so I added my public key to Github.
 Once I added my public key into Github I was able to use git push from the command line.
-In order to add my public key into Github I copied the SSH public key, I went Settings on Github, I clicked "New SSH key" and I pasted my key.
+In order to add my public key into Github I copied the SSH public key, I went to Settings on Github, I clicked "New SSH key" and I pasted my key.

 ## **The Public Key Stored on Github**
 ![Image](Screenshot17.png)